 You don't need a separate QR code reader app.
-Just open the native camera app on your iPhone and make sure the QR code is inside the camera's viewfinder and a pop up will appear, which you'll need to tap to be redirected to the page, app, or information stored within the code.
+Just open the native camera app on your iPhone and make sure the QR code is inside the camera's viewfinder and a pop up will appear at the top of your screen, which you'll need to tap to be redirected to the page, app, or information stored within the code.

 It's also possible to add a QR Code reader to the Control Centre so when you swipe down from the top right if you have a Face ID iPhone, or swipe up from the bottom if you have a Touch ID iPhone, the QR Code reader is quick to access.

-To add the QR reader to your Control Centre: Open Settings > Control Centre > Customise Controls > Tap on the green "+" next to the QR Code Reader.
-You can then use the three lines on the right to move the QR Code Reader higher up on your Control Centre.
+To add the QR reader to your Control Centre: Open Settings > Control Centre > Tap on the green "+" next to the Code Scanner.
+You can then use the three lines on the right to move the Code Scanner higher up on your Control Centre.

-When you need to scan a QR Code Reader, open the QR Code Reader from the Control Centre and line the QR Code up with the square box.
+When you need to scan a QR Code, open the Code Scanner from the Control Centre and line the QR Code up with the square box.
 You will then be directed to the information stored within the code.